 The split screen feature in Scrivener is a simple, easy-to-use tool, but I have some friends out there who weren't familiar with it.
 And it's very useful.

 Here are a few ways you might use it:

 – View the end of the previous scene while working on the opening of the next one.

 – Compare two versions of a scene, either in Snapshots, or if you saved the previous version in a separate document.

 – Copy text from one scene or document to another.

 – Refer to your research files or photos while you write.

 – Look at your manuscript's structure in the Corkboard or Outliner view in one pane, while you work on your scene in the other.

 Once you have your screen split the way you want it, the same document will be displayed in both panes.
-Click in the header or text area of the second Editor pane and select (in the Binder) the file you’d like to view in that pane.
+Click in the header or text area of an Editor pane and select (in the Binder) the file you'd like to view in that pane.
 As mentioned earlier, you can choose another text document, a file from your Research section (text document [shown below], web page, photo), or even the Outliner or Corkboard.